As writers and world travelers, one of the most common questions we get asked is, “How can I save money at Disney World?”

 Alternative Cards for Flights

-You and your partner should consider the Southwest Airlines Rapid Rewards Plus card.
+If you haven’t earned a bonus on this card yet, you and your partner should consider the Southwest Airlines Rapid Rewards Plus card.
 Currently, this card offers a signup bonus of 40,000 points after spending $1,000 within the first 3 months.
 So, if you both earn the bonus, you’ll have more than 80,000 Southwest Rapid Rewards points to spend.

 There is an annual fee on the card of $69 and it is not waived.
 So, it does cost a little bit to earn your points.
 However, the minimum spending requirement on this card may be more attainable for some families.